SuiteTea/Style-Guides/style-guide.md

 ### Type Attributes

 Omit type attributes for style sheets and scripts.
-Only use type attributes for style sheets and scripts when **not** using CSS or JavaScript.
+Only use type attributes for style sheets and scripts when **not** using CSS or Javascript.

 Specifying type attributes in these contexts is not necessary as HTML5 implies text/css and text/javascript as defaults.
 This can be safely done even for older browsers.